50 Miles More

-50 Miles More is a youth-led American nonprofit organization working to end gun violence in the United States through local, grassroots action to pass gun control.
+50 Miles More was a youth-led American nonprofit organization working to end gun violence in the United States through local, grassroots action to pass gun control.

 About

 After the March 2018 March For Our Lives, students from across Wisconsin marched 50 miles from Madison, to Janesville, the hometown of Speaker of the House Paul Ryan, to demand he support gun control legislation.
 North Carolina Inspired by the 54-mile Selma to Montgomery march for civil rights, the four-day march to Speaker Paul Ryan's hometown gained international attention.

 50 Miles More brings together young people across schools, regions, and communities to create a bond among young activists to ensure a strong foundation for action around future gun control legislation.

 #50more in #50states

 After the initial march in Wisconsin, student organizers launched the #50more in #50states campaign to challenge young people in every state to hold a 50-mile march to the hometown or office of an NRA-backed elected officials.
 Their goal was to ensure that the momentum continued after the Wisconsin march and that the country continued to hear the voices of young people.